Basset Hound: France

 The first mention of a "Basset" dog appeared in La Venerie, an illustrated hunting text written by Jacques du Fouilloux in 1585.
+The name "Basset" has its origins in the Latin word for low, bassus, and the French diminutive -et.
 The dogs in Fouilloux's text were used to hunt foxes and badgers.
 It is believed that the Basset type originated as a mutation in the litters of Norman Staghounds, a descendant of the St Hubert's Hound.
 These precursors were most likely bred back to the St. Hubert's Hound, among other derivative French hounds.
 Until after the French Revolution around the year 1789, hunting from horseback was the preserve of kings, large aristocratic families and of the country squires, and for this reason short-legged dogs were highly valued for hunting on foot.

 Basset-type hounds became popular during the reign of Emperor Napoleon III (r.
 1852–1870).
 In 1853, Emmanuel Fremiet, "the leading sculptor of animals in his day" exhibited bronze sculptures of Emperor Napoleon III's Basset Hounds at the Paris Salon.
 Ten years later in 1863 at the first exhibition of dogs held in Paris, Basset Hounds attained international attention.

 The controlled breeding of the short haired Basset began in France in 1870.
 From the existing Bassets, Count Le Couteulx of Canteleu fixed a utilitarian type with straight front legs known as the Chien d'Artois, whereas Mr. Louis Lane developed a more spectacular type, with crooked front legs, known as the Basset Normand.
 These were bred together to create the original Basset Artésien Normand.

 England

 French Basset Hounds were being imported into England at least as early as the 1870s.
 While some of these dogs were certainly Basset Artésien Normands, by the 1880s linebreeding had thrown back to a different heavier type.
 Everett Millais, who is considered to be the father of the modern Basset Hound, bred one such dog, Nicholas, to a Bloodhound bitch named Inoculation through artificial insemination in order to create a heavier Basset in England in the 1890s.
 The litter was delivered by caesarean section, and the surviving pups were refined with French and English Bassets.
 The first breed standard for what is now known as the Basset Hound was made in Great Britain at the end of 19th century.
 This standard was updated in 2010.

+The only Basset Hound to win at Crufts is Antoinette's Hili's Basset hound, Ch. & Eng.
+Ch.
+Switherland Sensation At Haven.
+He also became the first dog from Malta to win Best of Breed at Crufts,.
+2004.